victorgan/victorgan.github.io/_posts/2014-08-18-useful-sites-for-research.md

 ### Additions
-If there's anything you think would fit here, feel free to comment below (check 'I'd rather post as guest' and put a bogus email if you'd rather keep anonymous) or email me at victorgan ( at ) gmail.com.
+If there's anything you think would fit here, feel free to comment below (check 'I'd rather post as guest' and put a bogus email if you'd rather keep anonymous)